Skip to content

 Cyclist riding by a bus on Arbutus street

-The Burrard Peninsula Area Transport Plan (BP ATP) will identify and prioritize recommended actions related to transit, cycling, walking, driving, and goods movement for the transportation network within the Burrard Peninsula.
-This area encompasses Burnaby, New Westminster, Vancouver, and Electoral Area A, which includes the University of British Columbia (UBC) and the surrounding University Endowment Lands (UEL).
+The Burrard Peninsula Area Transport Plan (BP ATP) will identify and prioritize recommended actions related to bus service, cycling, walking, and goods movement for the transportation network within the Burrard Peninsula.
+This area encompasses Burnaby, New Westminster, Vancouver, and the University of British Columbia (UBC) and the surrounding University Endowment Lands (UEL), which are part of Electoral Area A.

-The study area also includes the traditional and unceded territories of several Indigenous Nations including Kwantlen First Nation, Kwikwetlem First Nation, Musqueam, Squamish Nation, Tsleil-Waututh Nation, and Qayqayt First Nation.
+The study area also includes the traditional and unceded territories of several Indigenous Nations including kʷikʷəƛ̓əm (Kwikwetlem First Nation), q̓ʷɑ:n̓ƛ̓ən̓ (Kwantlen First Nation), xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh Úxwumixw (Squamish Nation), səlilwətaɬ (Tsleil-Waututh Nation), and qiqéyt (Qayqayt First Nation).

-Guided by Transport 2050, the Regional Transportation Strategy, and the vision of ‘Access for Everyone’, the BP ATP will help TransLink prioritize future investments in the transportation network, so that everyone can easily connect to the people, places, and opportunities they want to.
+Guided by our regional transportation strategy, Transport 2050, and its vision of ‘Access for Everyone’, the BP ATP will help TransLink prioritize future investments in the transportation network, so that everyone can easily connect to people, places, and opportunities.

 Study Area